elsayedelmandoh/Devices-Price-Classification-System-using-Python/README.md

-# Devices Price Classification System using Python and Spring Boot
+# Devices Price Classification System using Python

-This project focuses on building a Device Price Classification System using Python for machine learning and Spring Boot for backend services.
+This project focuses on building a Device Price Classification System using Python for machine learning.
 The system consists of two main components:

 1. **Python Project**: Implements machine learning algorithms to predict device prices based on their characteristics.